finnfiddle/d3-v4-grid/README.md

 # D3 v4 Grid Layout

-A grid layout for [D3](http://d3js.org).
+A grid layout for [D3](http://d3js.org) forked from [https://github.com/interactivethings/d3-grid](https://github.com/interactivethings/d3-grid) and updated to use D3 v4.
 The grid layout takes a one-dimensional array of data and arranges it on a two-dimensional grid.

 ## Installation